microsoft/RTVS-docs/examples/A first look at R/README.md

 These scripts let you take R for a test drive.

 #### 1 Getting Started with R.R
-The comments of this script give helpful information about R and how to use it.
+The comments in this script give helpful information about R and how to use it.
 To get the most out of it, set the cursor at the top of the script and press CTRL-Enter to scroll through it line by line.
 This will let you see the output of each command.
 Getting Started shows you some R fundamentals, like installing